Skip to content Skip to footer

 “If they have already built some engagement with their audience (e.g., previous subscribers) focusing on benefits from subscribing to journalism is more convincing in emails.”

-This rate of need not be due to anything in the experiments, as the actual conversion from user to paying subscriber happens not in an email but on a web page.
+This rate of conversion need not be due to anything in the experiments, as the actual conversion from user to paying subscriber happens not in an email but on a web page.

 In the paper the researchers write: